This publisher’s “winning” landing page copywriting routinely generates 50 percent more sales than the “losing” titles

 Now, before I reveal the winner, please note that it outsold the alternate title by nearly 200 percent — a very wide margin.
 That means it sold 480 handbooks vs. 160 handbooks.
 Ca-Ching!

-The Winner is B. Deluxe Fly Fishing Vacations for Less – Alaska Edition: 21 ways to save on the ultimate Alaska fly fishing vacation is the winning handbook title, even though The Ultimate Alaska Fly Fishing Vacation Handbook: 21 ways to save on the ultimate Alaska fly fishing vacation, with its rich, contiguous keyword phrases, works better for search engine optimization.
+B. Deluxe Fly Fishing Vacations for Less – Alaska Edition: 21 ways to save on the ultimate Alaska fly fishing vacation is the winning handbook title, even though The Ultimate Alaska Fly Fishing Vacation Handbook: 21 ways to save on the ultimate Alaska fly fishing vacation, with its rich, contiguous keyword phrases, works better for search engine optimization.

 The results of this test are not merely anecdotal.
 This publisher has repeated his results in other A/B splits.
 The “cuter,” folksy, more alliterative handbook title has beaten the straight up handbook title every time.

 To put it mildly, I was surprised.
+But I also wasn’t.

 The lesson: The customer doesn’t necessarily search for the title phrase.
 But he often responds better to the “catchy” title.
+It’s why we optimize our free handbooks for search and the customer, while we recommend optimizing paid handbooks only for the customer.

 When writing headlines, generally you can use more words.
 Move the benefit from the subhead; put it in the main headline.
 Use the popular SEO keyword phrase in the subhead, not the main head.